vinicius-ssantos/automeetai4/README.md

 - `GET /health` – basic health check
 - `POST /transcriptions` – upload a video file and get its transcription
 - `POST /analysis` – analyze a transcription text
+- `POST /graphql` – GraphQL endpoint with a playground

 The `/transcriptions` endpoint accepts optional query parameters to control the